CALVINIA → CERES (259km)

 August – September 2019

-After 4 months in New Zealand, we’ve arrived back in South Africa in June 2019.
-We were longing for the open fields and dirt roads of South Africa and we knew just where to find this place … in the Tankwa Karoo … and what better way to experience the beauty of this place than by foot!
+After 4 months in New Zealand, we arrived back in South Africa in June 2019.
+We were longing for the open landscapes and dirt roads of South Africa and we knew just where to find this place … in the Tankwa Karoo … and what better way to experience the beauty of this place than by foot!

 The Tankwa Camino is coordinated by Danie & Rhina Pieterse and their team.
 It is normally scheduled three to four times per year and we were just in time (and fortunate to find space) on the Tankwa Camino to start at 23 August in Calvinia and to end on 1 September in Ceres.